MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-view-use-files.md

 You can often view a protected document by simply opening it.
 For example, you might double-click an attachment in an email message or double-click a file from File Explorer, or you might click a link to a file.

+If the files don't immediately open, try the **Azure Information Protection Viewer**.
+This viewer can open protected text files, protected image files, protected PDF files, and all files that have a **.pfile** file name extension.

-If the file doesn't open, you can use the **Azure Information Protection Viewer** to open it.
-This viewer automatically installs as part of the Azure Information Protection client, or you can install it separately.
+The viewer automatically installs as part of the Azure Information Protection client, or you can install it separately.
 You can install both the client and the viewer from the [Microsoft Azure Information Protection](https://go.microsoft.com/fwlink/?LinkId=303970) page on the Microsoft website.
 For more information about installing the client, see [Download and install the Azure Information Protection client](install-client-app.md).

 > [!NOTE]
 > Although installing the client provides more functionality, it requires local administrator permissions and the full functionality requires a corresponding service for your organization: